$0 Kenya → Canada Express Entry Guide — Quick-Start Checklist

 Cost:

-The IME costs approximately $350 CAD per adult, which at current exchange rates is roughly KES 33,000 to 38,000.
+The IME costs approximately CAD 350 per adult, or about KES 33,000.
 Each person on the application — including dependent children — must complete their own exam.
 Children under 5 typically have a shorter examination with fewer tests.
 The IOM facility accepts payment in Kenyan shillings.

 Additional blood tests or follow-up examinations requested by the physician cost extra and must be completed at IOM's direction.